joelouthan/theologic.us/content/posts/here-is-love/2018-07-30-here-is-love-romans-834-who-can-condemn.md

 Let’s try to find a verse that sums up the whole Bible concerning the gospel of our Lord Jesus Christ, and you will have your choice of a few verses:

-“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
+> John 3:16 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

-I have been crucified with Christ.
+> Galatians 2:20 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.

-but God shows his love for us in that while we were still sinners, Christ died for us.
+> Romans 5:8 but God shows his love for us in that while we were still sinners, Christ died for us.

 … just to name a few.